Emmanuel-K0ech/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion # deletes /my_first_directory in /tmp
-10-back # takes me back to my previous working directory 11-lists # list content of multiple directories 12-file_type # print file name of a file in /tmp
+10-back # takes me back to my previous working directory 11-lists # list content of multiple directories 12-file_type # print file name of a file in /tmp 13-symbolic_link # links a file to another file